 For more than 40 years, I have been enchanted by desert environments.
 When I was 18 years old and left home for the first time to attend the University of Arizona art program, the desert was a magical kingdom – cactus and otherworldly plants, mystical light, the spaces between things, the clarity of arid air, vistas of endless horizons.
 I grew up in the Northeastern U.S., and then lived in many different places: Arizona, Paris, Budapest, Hawaii, and now New Mexico.
-Never have I felt more at home than in the desert.
-My experiences living in and traveling through the American Southwest, journeys to the Atacama Desert in Chile, and many camping trips to the Canyonlands of Utah have intensified this bond.
+Never have I felt more alive and more at home than in the desert.
+My experiences living in and traveling through the American Southwest, camping in the stunning Canyonlands of Utah, and journeys to the Atacama Desert in Chile, have intensified this bond.
 A camping trip to the middle of the Sahara to observe a total eclipse of the sun was transcendent.
 All of it has affected my art.
 At this point in my life, after having tried many techniques and voices, I have returned to my artistic and spiritual roots: abstract expressionism and the inspiration of the desert landscape.
 A lifetime of lessons and personal growth has led me to the realization that the desert holds the mystery of Being for me, and that an intuitive mark or brushstroke can convey the most powerful emotions about place and existence.